Education

 This course introduces the student to a way to integrate both quantitative and qualitative methods to study complex research questions that require a multi-faceted, multi-perspective approach.
 Students learn how mixed methods complement each other and be able apply mixed methods approaches to data collection and analysis

-EDUC 8365: School Law
+EDUC 8365: Educational Law and Leadership

 This course presents an in-depth examination of federal law and state law as they relate to both public and private schools.
 Topics will include basic legal concepts, relevant court cases, identification of resources, and the application of principles to the crafting of policies and procedures.